-Agripace 2018 will be held from November 26th to 28th, 2018 in Bangkok, Thailand.
-3rd International conference on Agricultural and Food Sciences is convened annually will be the best amalgamation of eminent researchers, students and delegates from both academia and industry where you collaborator to have interactive access to emerging technology and approaches globally in the field of Agriculture and Food Science.
+Agripace 2019 will be held from October 14th to 15th, 2019 in Kuala Lumpur, Malaysia.
+The 4th International Conference on Agricultural and Food Sciences is convened annually and will be the best amalgamation of eminent researchers, students and delegates from both academia and industry where you can interact and collaborate to gain access to emerging technologies and global approaches in the field of Agriculture and Food Science.

-Past conferences Agripace 2016 & Agripace 2017 were held successfully with the kindly support from Nobel Laureates, Government organizations, Associations and participants of more than 25 countries.
+Our Past Conferences were held successfully with kind support from Nobel Laureates, Eminent Professors, Government Organizations, Associations and participants of more than 25 countries.
 Agripace 2019 will be the best platform to celebrate Agriculture festival with concurrent events Animal life and Aqua life.

-We cordially invite all of you to participate in Agripace 2018!
+We cordially invite you to participate and celebrate agriculture festival in Agripace 2019!

 Agriculture is the most important industry for any country and many countries have been focusing on economic development to boost farming.
 Agricultural and food science is a specific kind of the research that specializes in analysing farming methods and food production procedures to increase yield, food safety, food nutrition and other factors.
 Today, the world has more than enough food to feed everyone, yet 850 million are food insecure.
 Achieving food security requires adequate food availability, access, and use.
 Agriculture and food science plays a key role in providing more food production, proper food security methods and food with high nutrition status.